Monastery of Saint Matthew the Potter

 The Monastery of Saint Matthew the Potter, also known as the Monastery of Saint Matthew the Poor, is a Coptic Orthodox monastery in Upper Egypt.
 It was founded by a Coptic monk of the same name.
 It is located in Luxor Governorate near the town of Naq 'al-Zinaiqa, about seven kilometers northwest of the village of Asfun al-Matana near Esna.
 The monastery is built at the edge of the desert.
-It was uninhabited for a period of time, but in 1975, Coptic Orthodox monks reestablished a presence there.
-Excavations done by French archeologists between the Monastery of Saint Matthew the Poor and the Monastery of the Martyrs have revealed much about the history of Coptic monasticism in this region.